I MEF, ESG-3 conclude Exercise Steel Knight 23

 |0

-This work, I MEF, ESG-3 conclude Exercise Steel Knight 23, by LCpl Dean Gurule, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, I MEF, ESG-3 conclude Exercise Steel Knight 23, by 1LT Arthur Deal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT